Code of Conduct

 4. Include footwear at all times.
 Footwear that is a safety hazard will not be allowed.

-Each Building Principal or their designee shall be responsible for informing all students and their parents of the student dress code at the beginning of the school year and any revisions to the dress code made during the school year.
+Each Building Principal or their designee will be responsible for informing all students and their parents of the student dress code at the beginning of the school year and any revisions to the dress code made during the school year.

 Back to top